mateuszjurewicz/notes_public/Machine Learning.md

 During training, NCP takes batches of points that are generated in such a way that a single target cluster assignment applies to every example in the batch, at least with 2D Mixtures of Gaussians.
 It then iterates over all available elements ($N$) and decides whether the current element should be assigned to one of the already _opened_ clusters or should become the first element of a new cluster.
 It is capable of predicting $K$ clusters, where $K \leq N$.

-During training, NCP is teacher-forced, in the sense that it's prevented from predicting more clusters than there were in the target (`cs`).
+During training, NCP is teacher-forced, in the sense that it uses the target (`cs`) to add the previously considered point ($n-1\textrm{th}$) to the internal representation of the cluster it actually belonged to.
 Target takes the form of an array referring to the arbitrary order of elements in the batched $X$ (`data`, in the code).
 For example:
 ```
 # single-example batch of 3 points, in 2D (batch, N, elem_dim)
 data = [[[0.9, 0.4], [0.3, 0.6], [0.1, 0.2]]]